mvolkmann/blog/src/smalltalk/30-development-environment.md

 When a class is selected in a System Browser, only the methods defined directly in that class are displayed.
-To also see methods defined in superclasses, open a Protocol window by pressing cmd-p (browse protocol).
+To also see methods defined in superclasses, open a Protocol window by selecting a class name and pressing cmd-p (browse protocol).

-This window is similar to a System Browser, but it omits the class categories pane and displays all instance methods available on instances of the class.
+This window is similar to a System Browser, but it:

+- omits the class categories pane
+- displays the inheritance hierarchy of the selected class in the top first pane
+- displays method categories in the top center pane
+- displays all available instance methods in the top last pane

-Methods defined directly on the class are in bold, and methods defined in superclasses are not.
+Methods defined directly in the class are in bold, and methods defined in superclasses are not.

+Select a method in the top last pane to see its implementation in the bottom pane.

 Here's an example of a Protocol window for the `Array` class: